Basil of Ancyra (hieromartyr)

-Suda write that he was the bishop of Ancyra and physician by trade.
+Suda write that he was the bishop of Ancyra and a physician by trade.

 Basil was caught up in the persecution of Julian the Apostate.
-He was arrested, tortured, and executed on June 28/29, 362.
+He was arrested, tortured, and executed on June 28 or June 29, 362.

+Veneration

 He is commemorated as a martyr on March 22 in the West and East.
 He is sometimes confused with the other Basil of Ancyra who was not a priest and who is commemorated on January 1.